 The pubs that appear in CAMRA's annual Good Beer Guide are selected by branches all over the country to reflect where they feel one can expect to receive a really good pint of ale.

-There are various methods that members can use to keep us informed on quality in our area (all links open in a new window):
+The best and easiest way that members can to keep us informed on quality in our area is via the Whatpub website.

 The main purpose of scoring pubs is to assist branches in identifying pubs worthy of inclusion in the Good Beer Guide, so it is very important that as many members as possible score as many pubs as possible.